smjonas/snippet-converter.nvim/doc/documentation.md

 > :bulb: Note that source and target format can be the same.
 > This is useful if you only want to filter certain snippets or apply transformations to them without converting them to a different format.

-## Converting snippets
+# Converting snippets
 In order to convert snippets from one supported format to another, create a template with the input / output formats and paths and pass it to the `setup` function (see [Creating templates](#creating-templates)).
 Then run the command `:ConvertSnippets`.
-A GUI window should pop up that will show you further information about the status of the conversion.
+A floating window will pop up that shows you further information about the status of the conversion, including potential syntax errors.

 By default, all templates that have been passed to `setup` will be executed sequentially.
 If you only want to run a single template or a selection of them, pass their names to the